Emergency Dentistry – Beverly Hills, CA

 - Flossing at least once a day

-- Maintaining routine visits at our office (at least once every six months) so we can identify potential problems and treat preventable emergencies
+- Maintaining routine visits at our dental office (at least once every six months) so we can identify potential problems and treat preventable emergencies

 - Never using your teeth as a tool to open packages or bottles